hirosystems/clarinet/README.md

 callee_filter = false
 ```

-This contract

-#### Mainnet:
-`"SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales"`

-#### Devnet:
-`"ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.bitcoin-whales"`

-is using the trait identifiers `(impl-trait 'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait.nft-trait)`

-Therefore, the deployment plan for the Devnet, for example, should look like this
+As a next step we have to generate the `default.devnet-plan.yaml`

+If running `clarinet integrate` for the first time.
+This file should be created by clarinet.

 ```yaml
 ---